 When any merge operation occurs the merge function will be provided with the Feature being operated upon, the FeatureConfiguration which needs to be merged, the InstalledConfiguration representing the current configuration, and a list of FeatureConfigurationDefinitions representing the installed features participating in the merge.
 All Feature Configurations will have the same PID.

-operation is underway then
+If an UPDATE or REMOVE operation is underway then

 the Feature being updated or removed will already have been removed from the